1123 E. Commerce Street,

 3 people favorited this theater

 This very unique theatre, which was constructed in 1940, is located near St. Paul’s Square in downtown across from Sunset Station Depot.
+The Cameo Theatre was opened in 1941 as an African-American movie theatre, operated by the Bijou Amusement Company.
 The front of the theatre in its Art Deco style is what sets the theatre off.
 The upper portion was set in and came to a point at the top.
 On the upper portion there was a diamond pattern in two tone blue set against a darker blue background.
-The lower portion of the upper facade had two windows set in the center and in a dark royal blue.
+The lower portion of the upper façade had two windows set in the center and in a dark royal blue.

 On April 17, 1970 it was renamed Cinne Arts Theatre, opening with “I Am Curious Yellow”.

-Today the Cameo Theatre is called the Cameo Center and hosts live theater, concerts, and special events.
+Today the Cameo Theatre is called the Cameo Center and hosts live theatre, concerts, and special events.